 Oman: What Role for the Middleman?

 Oman has been a quiet but consistent opponent of Saudi hegemonic behavior in the Gulf, including opening its ports to Qatar after the imposition of the Saudi-led embargo on it.
 Oman has not participated in the Saudi-led interventions in Bahrain in 2011 nor in Yemen since 2015, and has not been involved in the war in Syria.
 It has good relations with Iran, and was the key intermediary in facilitating the Iranian contacts with the U.S. that developed into the JCPOA in 2015, including hosting secret U.S.-Iranian talks in 2013.
 It is worth noting that Oman, which has only small reserves of oil and gas, is in a tenuous economic position: Major credit agencies have downgraded Omani debt over the last year.
-It has however, benefitted substantially from the embargo on Qatar, becoming a shipping, logistics and air hub for the encircled peninsular emirate; It is also planning a gas pipeline to receive Iranian gas.12
+It has however, benefitted substantially from the embargo on Qatar, becoming a shipping, logistics and air hub for the encircled peninsular emirate; It is also planning a gas pipeline to receive Iranian gas.[tooltip num = 12]

 Israeli ties with Oman are not new: security ties began in the 1970’s, when Israel, with Britain and the Shah of Iran, is reported to have helped Sultan Qaboos defeat the rebellion in the Dhofar.
 Oman supported the 1978 Camp David Accords between Israel and Egypt, and, unlike almost all the Arab states, did not break its diplomatic ties with Egypt after the 1979 Egyptian-Israeli peace Treaty.
-Covert contacts are reported to have been maintained by Mossad since the mid-1980s.13 After the Madrid Conference of 1991 and the Oslo Accords of 1994, bilateral relations with Israel improved further, with Oman’s participating in the multilateral working group on water and the environment (including hosting a meeting of the group in Muscat in April 1994), and Prime Minister Yitzhak Rabin visiting Oman in December 1994.
+Covert contacts are reported to have been maintained by Mossad since the mid-1980s.[tooltip num = 13] After the Madrid Conference of 1991 and the Oslo Accords of 1994, bilateral relations with Israel improved further, with Oman’s participating in the multilateral working group on water and the environment (including hosting a meeting of the group in Muscat in April 1994), and Prime Minister Yitzhak Rabin visiting Oman in December 1994.
 In January 1996, Israel and Oman signed an agreement to open trade missions in Muscat and Tel Aviv, and in April 1996, Prime Minister Shimon Peres visited Oman (and Qatar).

 Bahrain: The Next Stepping Stone?

 Bahrain has enjoyed good, if discreet, relations with Israel for some time, based largely on the imminent threat it perceives from Iran (which has been involved in subversive activity with the majority Shiite population since the 1980’s).
 This seems to have deepened even further since the “Arab Spring” of 2011, when Saudi and Emirati forces entered the island state to restore order and preserve the ruling family against Iranian-backed protests.
 Since then, Bahrain has functioned in regional issues as a virtual Saudi satellite.
-In addition, Bahrain has a tradition of involvement in inter-faith discussion, which includes Jewish leaders.18
+In addition, Bahrain has a tradition of involvement in inter-faith discussion, which includes Jewish leaders.[tooltip num = 18]

 In May 2018, Bahrain’s Foreign Minister Sheikh Khalid bin Ahmed al Khalifa tweeted, after Israel carried out a massive attack on Iranian positions in Syria following the penetration of Israeli airspace by an Iranian drone, that “Israel is entitled to defend itself.”
 In July, an Israeli delegation participated in the 42nd session of UNESCO’s World Heritage Committee in Manama: Israeli sources downplayed the significance of the visit, pointing out that Israeli delegations take part in official UN-sponsored meeting even in countries where there are no diplomatic ties.
 On November 4, in the wake of the Oman visit, Sheikh Khalid tweeted that Netanyahu “has a clear position on the importance of stability in the region and the role of the Kingdom of Saudi Arabia in cementing that stability.”
-This was in response to Netanyahu’s statement in Bulgaria on November 2 that “what happened at the Istanbul consulate was horrendous and it should be duly dealt with …But at the same time, it is very important for the stability of the region and the world that Saudi Arabia remain stable”.19
+This was in response to Netanyahu’s statement in Bulgaria on November 2 that “what happened at the Istanbul consulate was horrendous and it should be duly dealt with …But at the same time, it is very important for the stability of the region and the world that Saudi Arabia remain stable”.[tooltip num = 19]

 Where Does Qatar fit in?

 Some might see the involvement of Qatar in the Gaza crisis as separate from the diplomatic and other moves in the Gulf.
 But they would be mistaken.
 Israel has retained ties with Qatar – albeit much less cordial and significant ones than in the past – despite the crisis between Doha and Saudi Arabia and UAE (and Bahrain), who would seem to be Israel’s partners today in an anti-Iranian coalition encouraged by the Trump Administration, as well as the el-Sisi regime in Egypt’s detestation of Doha.
 This could theoretically impact negatively on Israeli relations with Riyadh and Cairo.
-Israel has also retained ties despite Qatar’s close ties with Turkey, as well as with Hamas, for which senior Israelis have termed it a “state supporter of terrorism”, though Qatar is not defined in Israel as an enemy state22 .
+Israel has also retained ties despite Qatar’s close ties with Turkey, as well as with Hamas, for which senior Israelis have termed it a “state supporter of terrorism”, though Qatar is not defined in Israel as an enemy state[tooltip num = 22] .

 But Qatar’s ties to Hamas, and perhaps to Turkey and Iran as well, may well be useful to Israel in back-channel and secret diplomacy.
 Egypt seems to have agreed to the significant Qatari role in financing the efforts to relieve tension in Gaza, perhaps due to its exclusion from a political role.
 In addition, Israel may well be loath to abandon a relationship with an Arab Muslim state which it has retained for more than twenty years, especially one which unlike Saudi Arabia and UAE, puts its money where its mouth is regarding calming Gaza.
 The relationship with Qatar may also be a function of both countries’ close ties with Washington, which expends effort on trying to “square the circle” of maintaining good relations with both sides of the Gulf feud.